Cuban Island Restaurant

 Our waiter presented us with four slices of buttery, pressed Cuban bread, a dollop of pickled deviled ham and Cuban onion “salsa” for dipping or drizzling.
 Simple and flavorful with a hint of classiness.
 In addition to the full liquor bar, there is a nice selection of wines both by the glass and bottle as well as a few beers.
 We ordered a glass of Montes, a red blend.

-My wife can usually tell if she will like the rest of a Cuban restaurant’s food by how good the croquets are, so that was the first appetizer ordered.
-These homemade, crispy on the outside, creamy on the inside ham croquets did not disappoint and laid a good foundation for the rest of our meal.
+My wife can usually tell if she will like the rest of a Cuban restaurant’s food by how good the croquettes are, so that was the first appetizer ordered.
+These homemade, crispy on the outside, creamy on the inside ham croquettes did not disappoint and laid a good foundation for the rest of our meal.
 We also ordered a tamale as an additional appetizer and for dinner a medianoche sandwich and Cuban palomilla, which paired nicely with the red wine.

 The pork stuffed, corn meal tamale topped with roasted pork was beautifully presented in a corn husk with a side of homemade garlic sauce.
 The pork was moist and flavorful complimenting the tamale perfectly.
 The combination of flavors left us wanting more.
 The medianoche sandwich (slices of harm, roasted pork, pickles, Swiss cheese and mustard on pressed sweet bread) reminded me of what I would be served in Miami.
 You just can’t go wrong with a good medianoche sandwich.